Norman Mashabane

 Norman Mashabane (26 June 1956 in Phalaborwa - 10 October 2007) was a former South African ambassador to Indonesia.
 He was born in Phalaborwa.
-He was recalled from that country after sexual harassment charges were laid against him.
+He was a member of the ANC He was recalled from that country after sexual harassment charges were laid against him.
 He was subsequently cleared by a foreign affairs inquiry.

 For a short time thereafter he was an adviser to then Limpopo premier Sello Moloto, and a member of the Limpopo provincial legislature.
 He was later found guilty of sexual harassment charges in the Pretoria High Court, and quit his post as political adviser.
 He died in a car accident outside the provincial capital Polokwane.